geospatialeco/GEARS/Intro_RS_Lab4.md

 });
 ```

-And then classify the image:
+Then we can apply this knowledge to the rest of the image - using was was learnt from our training to inform decisions about which class other pixels should belong to.

 ```javascript
 //Run the classification
 var classified = image.select(bands).classify(classifier);
 ```

 Display the results.
-You may need to adjust  the colors, but if the training data have been created with urban=0, vegetation=1 and water=2, then the result will be rendered with those classes as red, green and blue, respectively.
+You may need to adjust  the colors, but if the training data have been created with urban=0, water=1 and vegetation=2, then the result will be rendered with those classes as yellow, blue and green, respectively.

 ```javascript
 //Display classification